Perturb and Recover: Fine-tuning for Effective Backdoor Removal from CLIP: Related Work

 \section{Related Work}

 A backdoor attack is done by poisoning a fraction (usually $ < 1\%$) of the training/fine-tuning datasets with specific triggers.
-Then a model trained on such a poisoned dataset changes in such a way that when an image containing the backdoor trigger is given as input the model acts in a targeted fashion, \eg in image classification it produces a certain target class (\eg, banana, refrigerator etc).
-Backdoor attacks have been studied under a variety of setups in highlight security vulnerabilities: image classification~\cite{chen2017targeted, gu2019badnets}, multi-modal models~\cite{liang2024badclip, carlini2021poisoning, yang2023data}, self supervised learned models~\cite{jia2022badencoder, wang2024craft} and federated learning~\cite{bagdasaryan2020backdoor}.
+A model trained on such a poisoned dataset changes in such a way that when an image containing the backdoor trigger is given as input the model acts in a targeted fashion, \eg in image classification it produces a certain target class (\eg, banana, refrigerator etc).
+Backdoor attacks have been studied \mh{in} a variety of setups \mh{to} highlight security vulnerabilities: image classification~\cite{chen2017targeted, gu2019badnets}, multi-modal models~\cite{liang2024badclip, carlini2021poisoning, yang2023data}, \mh{self-supervised learning}~\cite{jia2022badencoder, wang2024craft} and federated learning~\cite{bagdasaryan2020backdoor}.
 On the positive side, backdoor triggers have also been used in applications like watermarking~\cite{li2020invisible, gu2022watermarking}, privacy protection~\cite{hintersdorf2024defending}, and copyright protection~\cite{wangstronger}.
-We focus on backdoor attacks as a security threat to machine learning models.
+We focus on backdoor attacks as a security threat.

 \textbf{Backdoor attacks.} In general, \textit{black-box} backdoor attacks assume no knowledge of the model to be poisoned but are unrestricted in the choice of the triggers.
 A large variety of attacks have been used, \eg random noise based patches like \badnet~\cite{gu2017badnets}, overlayed noise as in \blended~\cite{gu2017badnets}, containing natural phenomena like reflection~\cite{liu2020reflection}, sinusoidal signal with small frequency (SIG~\cite{barni2019new}).
 Another type are \textit{gray-box} backdoor attacks, which assume some access to the model for generating their trigger.
 WaNet~\cite{nguyen2021wanet} requires access to the model parameters in order to generate the warped trigger based on Fourier transform.
 For the multi-modal setup, \badclip~\cite{liang2024badclip} samples boundary images (using cosine similarities b/w clean images and target text) in order to optimize the trigger patch and poison while trying to keep the model parameters close to the original ones.